-Be among the 6 people who can join E. David Luria for an exciting new adventure for street photographers for 7 days in Cuba!
+Be among the 6 people who can join Alain Gutierrez for an exciting new adventure for street photographers for 7 days in Cuba!

 Washington Photo Safari is excited to announce our collaboration with EMS Photo Adventures for an upcoming weeklong photo program in Panama in April 17-24 of 2020: A LENS ON PANAMA, designed by one of most popular WPS instructors, Panama born and two-time Pulitzer Prize-winning photographer, Essdras M Suarez.
 He created a LENS ON PANAMA with photographers in mind.